Parrot-Developers/sequoia-ptpy/README.md

 A `requirements.txt` file is provided for ease of development.

+# Tests

+Vendors might want to test their devices against the hardware tests.
+These become immediately accessible when a camera is connected.

 # TODO

 - Rearrage classes so transport and extensions can be inherited separately and